NOAA-ORR-ERD/WebGnomeClient/doc/location_files/mobile_bay_examples.rst

 Forecasts of environmental parameters are inherently uncertain.
 For example, wind and weather forecasts can be "off" in the speed, direction, or timing of winds.
-GNOME supports a "Minimum Regret" solution in addition to the "Best Guess" solution that you have been running.
-The "Minimum Regret" solution takes into account our uncertainty in wind, horizontal mixing, and currents.
-Now you will add the "Minimum Regret" solution to see where else the spill might go.
+GNOME supports an "Uncertainty" solution in addition to the "Best Estimate" solution that you have been running.
+The "Uncertainty" solution takes into account our uncertainty in wind, horizontal mixing, and currents.
+Now you will add the "Uncertainty" solution to see where else the spill might go.

-Rerun the previous spill with a high river flow rate, but first make these changes: (1) change the wind to 15 knots from the east; (2) change the spill start time to 0100 on March 15, 2000; (3) reset the model duration to 1 day; and (4) include the "Minimum Regret" solution.
+Rerun the previous spill with a high river flow rate, but first make these changes: (1) change the wind to 15 knots from the east; (2) change the spill start time to 0100 on March 15, 2000; (3) reset the model duration to 1 day; and (4) include the "Uncertainty" solution.

-"Zoom in" to your spill area and examine the difference between the "Best Guess" (black) and "Minimum Regret" (red) trajectories.
+"Zoom in" to your spill area and examine the difference between the "Best Estimate" (black) and "Uncertainty" (red) trajectories.
 Why do you think this type of information would be useful?**

 **Tip:**

-To include the Minimum Regret (Uncertainty) solution, click the box labeled "Include the Minimum Regret (Uncertainty) solution" in the Model Settings panel in Setup View.
+To include the "Uncertainty" solution, click the box labeled "Include uncertainty in particle transport" in the Model Settings panel in Setup View.

 Answer:
 .......

-The "Minimum Regret" solution shows where else the spill could go if the currents, winds or other model inputs were a little bit different.
-Although our "Best Guess" solution does not show any oil impacts on the fill island, the "Minimum Regret" solution shows that there could be oil contact.
+The "Ucnertainty" solution shows where else the spill could go if the currents, winds or other model inputs were a little bit different.
+Although our "Best Estimate" solution does not show any oil impacts on the fill island, the "Uncertainty" solution shows that there could be oil contact.
 Responders use this information to make decisions about how they will allocate response resources.
 Sometimes a highly valued environmental resource (e.g. an endangered